Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 ///

 /// details | Can I migrate my VPS from a Local Zone to a data centre, and vice versa?

 No, you cannot migrate services directly.
-You will need to subscribe to your chosen VPS, transfer your data, then cancel your old service.
+You will need to order a new VPS, transfer your data, then cancel your old service.
 Our support team can guide you through these steps if needed.

 ///

 /// details | What are the risks of using a VPS without DDoS protection?

 Virtual private servers without anti-DDoS protection are automatically exposed to distributed denial-of-service (DDoS) attacks, potentially resulting in service outages and serious security breaches.

 - Direct exposure: If your server is targeted by a DDoS attack, the influx of malicious requests may overwhelm it, causing your sites and applications to become inaccessible.
 - No automatic mitigation: To protect your server, you will need to fend off attacks using third-party security software or specific configurations.
 - Additional management burden: The lack of robust, built-in security presents a major risk, highlighting the need for vigilant monitoring and proactive strategies, particularly for high-traffic projects.

 If resilience against DDoS attacks is a critical factor for your project, we recommend opting for an OVHcloud VPS hosted in one of our data centres, which comes with built-in protection.

 ///

 /// details | What bandwidth is allocated to my VPS?
 Is it guaranteed?